aminere/vlad-heavy-strike/README.md

-# VLADHeavyStrikePublic
+# VLAD Heavy Strike

 <b>What is this repository about?</b>

-This is the full source code to <a href="http://www.franticsoftware.com/vlad">VLAD Heavy Strike</a>, a mobile 3D shooter I made and released in 2013.
+This is the full C++ source code to <a href="https://www.franticsoftware.com/vlad">VLAD Heavy Strike</a>, a mobile 3D shooter released in 2013.

-In addition to the game source, this includes the full game pipeline (engine, editor, and tools), which I developed from scratch on my free time, starting around January 2010.
+In addition to the game source, this includes the full game pipeline (engine, editor, and tools).

-<b>Why make a game engine from scratch?</b>

-I've been interested in game development technology for a long time, even more than playing or making games.
-I made my university's thesis project about a <a href="https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxhbWluZXJlaGlvdWl8Z3g6NzQxZDllNWVlMzNkOTIzNQ">Game Development Environment</a>.

 <b>Non exhaustive list of Engine Features</b>